-&lt;sup>35 Finance Bill (Second sitting), 4th June 2020, Col. 38 - Jesse Norman
+36 Finance Bill (Second sitting), 4th June 2020, Col. 38 - Jesse Norman

-As a final closing point to add to the numerous prior entries, which clearly negate the claim that this review was independent, we note that Tom Scholar (Permanent Secretary to the Treasury) wrote to Sir Amyas Morse on 6th January 2020.
-He offered his "very warm thanks" to Sir Amyas for taking on the task and "steering it to a conclusion", referencing the considerable personal cost he felt Sir Amyas Morse had suffered after having to speak to some "very distressed" individuals.
+Amyas Morse had suffered after having to speak to some "very distressed" individuals.
 He confirmed that the Review secretariat team had all enjoyed working with Sir Amyas Morse and found him to be "an excellent and collaborative colleague".
 This was followed by a statement that the review: